 What is Auto-compounding?

 Auto-compounding is a feature in cryptocurrency and decentralized finance (DeFi) that automatically reinvests earned rewards back into the underlying investment or staking pool.
 Instead of receiving rewards as separate payouts, these earnings are systematically added back to your principal amount, allowing you to earn returns on your returns.
 This process happens automatically, eliminating the need for users to manually claim and reinvest their rewards repeatedly.
+Auto-compounding leverages the mathematical principle of compound interest to accelerate wealth accumulation in crypto investments.

 How Auto-compounding Works